 #3 – Montgomery County

-With over 1 million residents Montgomery County is the largest County in Maryland.
-Montgomery County's population is larger than 7 U.S. States.
-Located right outside Washington, DC, Montgomery County is highly urbanized with a very diverse and generally affluent and well educated jury pool.
-Historically, Montgomery was widely viewed as a bad tort venue with conservative, skeptical juries, so much so that is it painful to look at Montgomery County ranked third on this list.
-But times are changing and it is simply a better venue that any other in Maryland outside of the Big Two.
-Montgomery politically very liberal and becoming more and more diverse in many ways.
-This modernization process has made Montgomery County the "best of rest" when it comes to venues for Maryland tort cases outside P.G. and Baltimore City.
+With over 1 million residents, Montgomery County is the largest County in Maryland.
+Montgomery County’s population is larger than 7 U.S. States.
+Located right outside Washington, DC, Montgomery County is highly urbanized with a very diverse and generally affluent and well-educated jury pool.
+Historically, Montgomery was widely viewed as a bad tort venue with conservative, skeptical juries, so much so that it is painful to look at Montgomery County ranked third on this list.
+But times are changing, and it is simply a better venue than any other in Maryland outside of the Big Two.
+Montgomery is politically very liberal and becoming more and more diverse in many ways.
+This modernization process has made Montgomery County the “best of rest” when it comes to venues for Maryland tort cases outside P.G. and Baltimore City.